 JEE Main 2021: The NTA has released the notification of JEE Main 2021 on December 16, 2020.
-The online application for Session 4 is available up to July 20, 2021.
 The National Testing Agency (NTA) released the new schedule for JEE Main 2021.
 This year JEE Mains will be four times February, March, April, and May.
-February and March sessions are already completed.
-The fourth session is now postponed due to the coronavirus epidemic.
-The third phase admit card has been released.
+All sessions are already completed.
+The fourth session result has been declared.
 Candidates are advised to go through the Information Bulletin available on NTA’s website carefully and ensure their eligibility to appear in the JEE Main 2021.
 For more information regarding JEE Main 2021, candidates can check below.

 To get the fastest exam alerts and government Jobs alerts in India, join our Telegram Channel

 JEE Main is the most popular Engineering Entrance in India for admission in B.E./B. Tech., B. Arch, and B. Planning.
 The JEE Main is conducted twice before admissions in each academic year.
 The first attempt of JEE Main is held in January whereas the second attempt is held in April.
 The test will be held on different shifts/dates in both attempts.

 |JEE Main 2021|

 |Previous Year Question Paper||Click Here|